xylini/MiSS-mesa-EMAS/Readme.md

 |--|--|--|
 | HAWK | -3 \ -3 | 1 \ 1 |
 | DOVE |-1 \ 1  | 0.5 \ 0.5 |

-Use run_hawk_dove.py to run hawk and dove server.